fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-20-Ray-Tracing-Adventure.md

     <img width="40%" alt="debug" src="https://github.com/user-attachments/assets/a6a9d93d-a4a6-44e3-8ec4-fc64b7f31fe4" />
 </p>

 Even though there are some problems in my renderer with attenuation, I wanted to use metal_glass_plates.json because I thought it would be a good scene to see the sample differences in different regions.
-I also modified the camera position and gaze direction a bit to get a better view for foveated rendering.
+I also modified the camera position and gaze direction a bit to get a better view for foveated rendering (you can see the modified version [here](https://github.com/fsaltunyuva/RayTracer/blob/main/Foveated%20Rendering/Renders%20and%20Input%20File/metal_glass_plates.json)).
 In the following render, I used 100 samples for fovea region, 16 samples for blend region, and 1 samples for peripheral region.
-Here is the result compared to normal rendering with 100 samples per pixel:
+Here is the result compared to normal rendering with 100 samples per pixel (left: normal, right: foveated):

 <p align="center">
     <img alt="debug" src="https://github.com/user-attachments/assets/830c7c53-4c2e-4d0a-8a85-67e2d1c67cd6" />
 </p>

-We went from 108.196 seconds to 20.7135 seconds!
+We went from 108.196 seconds to 20.7135 seconds (with tunnel vision artifact of course)!
 Now, we can implement the falloff methods I explained before.
-But I was implemented Stratified Random Sampling in my ray tracer, so I needed to modify the sampling logic a bit to accommodate non-square number of samples per pixel.
+But I was using Stratified Random Sampling in my ray tracer, so I needed to modify the sampling logic a bit to accommodate non-square number of samples per pixel.
 As we discussed in class, I will use N-Rooks Sampling for this purpose.

 ```cpp
 // Arrange samples along the diagonal randomly